 While Linda does the serious stuff, Dirk is playing around with the GoPro 10 and

 We recently also bought a Fuji X-T4 with a Fujinon XF 23mm f2 lens.
 This makes it easier for us as we can both have our own camera settings to work with.
 The intention is also to improve on our video capability as this new camera has a good internal stabilisation system eliminating the need for a gimbal.

 When we are on a trip, we always have our travel pc with us.
 Linda uses Lightroom from Adobe and she has created her own filters to standardise the look of het photo's on Instagram.
 For her instagram stories, she is using the Unfold app.

 Dirk is using the free Apple software iMovie to make his short videos.

-The planning of our routes begins at home and we usually start with existing bicycle tracks which we download from the internet.
+The planning of longer routes begins at home and we usually start with existing bicycle tracks which we download from the internet.

 We are using Garmin Basecamp to combine some of the tracks we have found.
 For making connections between existing tracks, we usually use the routecreator of Basecamp for activity "bicycling", "tour cycling" or "mountain biking".

-The last step is to transfer the routes to the GPS, and as backup to the iPhone on which we have the app Pocket Earth.
+The last step is to transfer the routes to the Garmin GPS and to the Pocket Earth app on our smartphones.

 We both have an iPhone so our favourite music is always available.
 With an internet connection, we also just listen to Belgian radio channels.